 Recipe FAQ

 Sourdough discard is not as active as active sourdough starter.
-You will need a leavening agent (in this case, yeast) to make sure that the dough rises predictably and consistently.
+You will need a leavening agent (in this case, yeast) to make sure the dough rises predictably and consistently.
 Don't worry, you will still taste the sourdough flavor!

 Sourdough Discard Garlic Rolls